neo4j-field/gsummit2024/README.md

 We get no results, as there is no way in our current data set to get from the UK to France or indeed Denmark to Germany.

-This is a good example of knowing your Domain, and investigating your dataset for problems from the context of your knowledge.
+This is a good example of **'Knowing your Domain'**, and investigating your dataset for problems from the context of your knowledge.
 For example, a domain expert might know you _can_ get a train from Stockholm to Berlin, but querying it gets no results:

 ```cypher
 MATCH